Previous Page Index

 VIEW OPTIONS

-In View, Options, the folder tab allows you to determine
+In View, Options, the folder tab allows you to determine whether or

 not you want to browse folders using a separate window (so that many